3191110276/intro-to-kubernetes/3_Basic_K8S_App/solutions/challenge3/README.md

      - containerPort: 5000
  ```

 Aside from the env label, both pod definitions are identical.
-Let's first apply the test label to our pod, using the following command from within the current folder of this solution:
+Let's first apply the 'test' label to our pod, using the following command from within the current folder of this solution:

 ```
 kubectl apply -f pod2_label1.yml